Want to learn how to use RSI Indicator in forex? The RSI indicator is a momentum oscillator, and it is one of the top forex trading indicators.

-The RSI may be computed and the RSI line displayed alongside the price chart of an asset using the procedures above.
+The RSI may be computed, and the RSI line displayed alongside an asset’s price chart using the procedures above.

 How To Interpret The RSI Indicator

-The RSI helps to evaluate the overall position of the market which greatly influences market decisions.
+The RSI helps to evaluate the overall position of the market, which significantly influences market decisions.